Asian stocks retreat on lack of direction from Fed, pandemic

 The Dow Jones Industrial Average fell 1.1% to 34,960.69.
 The Nasdaq composite lost 0.9% to 14,525.91.
 Small company stocks also fell, sending the Russell 2000 index down 0.8% to 2,158.78.

-In energy markets, benchmark U.S. crude fell $1.16 to $64.30 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the price standard for international oils, shed $1.05 to $67.18 per barrel in London.
+In energy markets, benchmark U.S. crude fell $1.26 to $64.20 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the price standard for international oils, shed 99 cents to $67.24 per barrel in London.

 A surprise rise in US gasoline inventories has more than offset a drop in its crude stockpile, Venkateswaran Lavanya of Mizuho Bank said.